open-telemetry/oteps/text/0096-metric-instrument-terminology.md

 This proposal consolidates OTEP 88 and OTEP 93 and proposes a consistent pattern for naming instruments.
 It will be the source of truth when applying OTEP 88 and OTEP 93 to the OpenTelemetry metrics specification.

+### Function names

+The function names of the standard instruments are determined as follows.

+#### Counter and UpDownCounter

+Counter and UpDownCounter instruments use `Add()` as the function name, since they capture deltas to a Sum-only instrument.
+We prefer `Add()` as opposed to `Count()`, since floating point numbers are supported, to avoid some an association with "Countable" numbers, a mathemtical term associated with natural numbers.

+#### Recorder and TimingRecorder

+Recorder and TimingRecorder use `Record()` as the function name, as in the existing specification for Measure instruments.
+This conveys the fact that these are not a sum, and that individual events are of importance.

+#### Asynchronous instruments

+Asynchronous instruments use `Observe()` as the function name.
+This signifies that the instrument passively captures a measurement, is not an active participant, as implied by `Record()`.  _Observation_ also conveys the last-value relationship specified for asynchronous instruments.
+The observer can only observe one value at a time, where the last-observed value wins.

 ### Default aggregations